Shop Categories

 Surprisingly this year they chose a shade of white, "a lofty white that serves as a symbol of calming influence in a society rediscovering the value of quiet reflection.
 A billowy white imbued with serenity, PANTONE 11-4201 Cloud Dancer encourages true relaxation and focus, allowing the mind to wander and creativity to breathe, making room for innovation"

-Which the internet responded with derision, renaming it everything from Landlord white, institutional white to Ku Klux Klan white and everything in between, which left me in stitches, which was the highlight of my slow day of sales, at a face to face event, where I found myself questioning my life choices.
+The social media memes was equally entertaining, leaving me in stitches, which was the highlight of my slow day of sales, at a face to face event, where I found myself questioning my life choices.

 Whilst drinking my darkest of dark cacao and black coffee combo, enjoying a good giggle with all the posts, memes and comments on Instagram, I thought I would let the hysteria die down, before adding my two pennies worth, especially after Pantone felt the need to wheel out a sista to try and justify their colour choice.